Joe's Las Vegas | 3500 Las Vegas Blvd. SouthLas Vegas, NV 89109 | 702.792.9222

 Rhubarb: Rhubarb is a staple Spring ingredient.
 It is naturally tart, so when buying rhubarb, be sure to look for a deep red color as darker stalks tend to be sweeter than paler ones.Of course you can’t think rhubarb without thinking pie.
 Strawberry rhubarb pie with vanilla ice cream is a classic and delicious combination.
 At Joe’s, we feature Strawberry Rhubarb as our seasonal pie of the month for May.

 Carrots: While carrots are available year round, there is no better time to enjoy them than Spring.
 I love to roast them, which brings out their natural sweetness, or use them raw, shaved thin for a salad.
 At Joe’s we’ve done Roasted Baby Carrots with a Carrot Top Pesto which is delicious.
-Look for this delicious dish on our Market Card come April.
+Look for this dish on an upcoming Spring Market Card.

 Sugar Snap Peas: Given their natural sweetness, sugar snap peas are great in their most natural form — raw.
 If cooking, keep the preparation simple — lightly sautéed with butter and salt — in order to maintain their beautiful flavor.